 Going on safari in Africa has been on my bucket list since forever.
 I always thought I would do my first one in Kenya or Tanzania, but after a deep research I decided that safari in South Africa is the best option for beginners.
 Planning a safari trip is quite a challenge itself; in fact, you need to ask yourself a lot of questions even before you start planning your itinerary.
 Which country is best for safari, should I do it alone or with an agency, how many days do I need, will I see all the animals, is safari dangerous and similar questions that probably brought you to my blog.

-So, in this post I will try to respond to all basic questions (and also to the ones I received on my Instagram profile – thank you all very much 😊 ) and also give you some practical tips which will help you prepare for a safari in South Africa.
-By the way, if you know most of this stuff and you are here only to see my itinerary, just skip to the last paragraph where you will find all the details. 😉
+In this post I will try to respond to all basic questions and also to the ones I received on my Instagram profile – thank you all very much. 😊 I will also give you some practical tips which will help you prepare for a safari in South Africa.
+At last, I am going to share a proposed itinerary which includes combining safari and a couple of days in Cape Town.

 What is a safari and how does it work?